The Parthenon, Athens. It's easy to get to Greece by train!

 Option 1, by train to Bari then ferry to Greece

-This is the route I'd recommend as the quickest, cheapest and most comfortable way from London to Greece without flying, shown in red on the route map below.
+This is the route I'd recommend, it's the quickest, cheapest and most comfortable way from London to Greece without flying, shown in red on the route map below.

 It's a wonderful trip and a great alternative to a flight, taking little over 48 hours from St Pancras station to stepping ashore in Greece.
 Take a morning Eurostar from London to Paris and an afternoon high-speed Frecciarossa 1000 train from Paris to Milan.
 Stay overnight, then take an air-conditioned Frecciarossa train all along the Adriatic coast to Bari in southern Italy.
 A daily ferry sails overnight from Bari to Patras in Greece, with a connection to Athens by bus & train.
 Why not stop off to see something of Italy on the way?
 Times, fares & information for this route are shown below.